 ‘Alarming’ rise in children injured by falling TVs

-A study finds falling televisions sent nearly 200,000 U.S. children to the emergency room over 20 years and such accidents are sometimes deadly.
+CHICAGO (AP) — Falling televisions sent nearly 200,000 U.S. children to the emergency room over 20 years, and the injury rate has climbed substantially for these sometimes deadly accidents, a study found.

 Doctors and safety experts say better awareness is needed about the dangers — especially the risks of putting heavier, older model TV sets on top of dressers and other furniture young children may try to climb on.